opticfluorine/sovereign/docs/manual/developers/ecs/adding_components.md

 For many components, it is useful to have a binding of the component collection to the scripting engine so that scripts may read and write the component value.
-To do this, simply add the `[ScriptableComponents]` attribute to the component collection class with a single parameter corresponding to the name that will be assigned to the binding.
+To do this, simply add the `[ScriptableComponents]` attribute to the component collection class.
-By standard Lua conventions, this name should be all lowercase.
+The binding name is derived automatically from the class name, converted to lowercase with underscores.
 Refer to an existing bound component collection (e.g. `NameComponentCollection`) for examples.